AkanMNdem/project-3/README.md

 # Amazon Review Authenticity Analysis

 ## Repository Overview
 Welcome to this repository!
-This README file serves as an orientation guide for new users, providing essential information on the project's structure, required software, and steps to reproduce results.
+This README file serves as an orientation guide for new users, providing essential information on this project.

 ---